-The Board of Directors' responsibilities arise from the Companies Act 1993.
+The Board of Directors' responsibilities arise from the Port Companies Act 1988 and the Companies Act 1993.

-Responsibilities of the auditor for the audit of the financial statements
+Responsibilities of the Auditor for the audit of the financial statements

-Our objectives are to obtain reasonable assurance about whether the financial statements, as a whole, are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements, as a whole, are free from material misstatement, whether due to fraud or error, and to issue and auditor's report that includes our opinion.

-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit carried out in accordance with the Auditor-General's Auditing Standards will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance, but it is not a guarantee that an audit carried out in accordance with the Auditor-General's Auditing Standards will always detect a material misstatement when it exists.
 Misstatements are differences or omissions of amounts or disclosures, and can arise from fraud or error.
 Misstatements are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of readers taken on the basis of these financial statements.